AEPi-AK/game-server/README.md

 #### Hello monster
 POST /hello-monster
 {"monster": monster}
-Adds a monster, returns state
+Adds a monster, returns state. this state will be fresh (no characters other than the monsters).

 #### Attack
 POST /attack